 And while it is not easy, it surely is SIMPLE.
 You need to ask yourself a couple of questions:

-who do you want to be in x years? – but more like at the peak of your life (you’re probably not going to be a ballerina, but who’s to tell you you can’t do it as a hobby??)
+who do you want to be in x years? – but more like at the peak of your life (you’re probably not going to be a ballerina, but who’s to tell you you can’t do it as a hobby?)

 what life do you want to live? (family life/ traveling without strings attached etc.)

-what is it that you don’t want for your life? (working for somebody for instance/working till you’re 70, having an office job/having kids/being financially dependent on someone and so on)
+what is it that you don’t want for your life? (working for somebody for instance/working till you’re 70, having an office job/having kids/being financially dependent on someone, and so on.)

 what are you good at?

 what do you love?

 what does the world need?

 what are people willing to pay you for? (those last 4 points come from the concept called IKIGAI.
 A Japanese concept about finding your goal in life.
 You can read more about it here:

 You can give it some time to come up with your concept.
 It doesn’t happen overnight, but do start, do give it some time to brainstorm, to start uncovering YOUR vision.
-You can always tweak it, add something, remove something.
-But deep down inside, you know what your vision is; you just need to give it a silhouette.
+You can always tweak it, add something, or remove something.
+But deep down inside, you know what your vision is; you just need to give it a shape.